Origin and History

-Each contingent forming the regiment seems to have retained it uniform until 1759.
-Therefore for information on the uniforms prior to 1759 please refer to our articles on Pechmann Infantry and Holnstein Infantry.
-From 1759 the regiment had a common, new uniform:
+Each contingent forming the regiment seems to have retained it uniform until June 1757.
+Therefore for information on the uniforms prior to 1757 please refer to our articles on Pechmann Infantry and Holnstein Infantry.
+From 1757 Pechmann regiment had a new uniform, almost similar to Holnstein one:

 |Coat||Austrian style blue coat with 3 yellow buttons under the lapel and 1 yellow button in the small of the back

 About the colours of the Bavarian infantry regiments , we know some models in use during the first part of the 18th century, before 1740; we know 4 models of flags which were in use between 1742 and 1745 and we also know the two models created in 1786 after the reunification of the bavarian and palatinate armies.
 So, between 1745 and 1786, information are unfortunately very scarce.
 The following descriptions represent an "educated guess" based on these few sources.

 Bavarian regiments carried 2 colours per battalion.
 The first battalion of each regiment carried the Leibfahne and a Kompaniefahne while other battalions carried two Kompaniefahne.

 For Pechmann contingent, we know that, since 1757, the Leibfahne was of the 1750s pattern but carried the crowned golden coat of arms of Bavaria in each of its corners :